Messages

 7. Compare the request signature against every v1 value in the header.
 If any of them matches, the request was properly signed.
 If it doesn't match any, discard the request

-To see the above algorithm is action (or use in your go project) please refer to go api validator
+To see the above algorithm is action (or use in your go project) refer to go api validator

 Examples